CSCIX65G/crosscompilation/README.md

 `build-amd64.sh`

 The build step is two lines long and provided in this form for clarity.
-This script will cross-compile the exact same swift code that you ran under Xcode to the amd-64 architecture and then produce a docker image called _echoserver_.
+This script will cross-compile the exact same swift code that you ran under Xcode to a linux, amd-64 architecture and then produce a docker image called _echoserver_.
 Verify this by running

 `docker images`